 - /user [username] — Display profile information about a user on this channel

 - /vip [username] — Grant VIP status to a user

 - /unvip [username] — Revoke VIP status from a user

 - /mods — Display a list of moderators for this channel

-These commands can be used by mods to impact the chat, a specific user, or all viewers.
-If a moderator is abusing these commands, the streamer has the ability to revoke the moderator’s privileges.
+These commands can be used by mods to affect the chat, a specific user, or all viewers.
+If a moderator is abusing these commands, the streamer has the ability to revoke the moderator's privileges.